 The food forest is usually separate from your normal garden.
 A food forest may also feature some annual plants that complement the perennials.

 A food forest also doesn’t have to be a single, dedicated space.
 It could simply be a number of edible plants growing across your yard.
 It doesn’t even really have to involve anything that looks like a forest, either.

 Perennial gardening is typically a much longer term gardening technique.
 The plants may not produce for several years.
-But, once it gets going, you’ll have a very easy access to food, with very little effort, over the entire growing season.
+But, once it gets going, you’ll have very easy access to food, with very little effort, over the entire growing season.

 The USDA Zone System & Perennial Plants